-Converting PowerPoint into video is a challenge for many presenters, marketers, trainers, students and teachers.
+Converting PowerPoint into video is a challenge for many presenters, marketers, trainers, students, and teachers.

 When you need a video version of your PowerPoint slideshow, there are several ways to go about this.
-If you search on Google for the phrase “How to Convert PowerPoint to Video”, you will find, for instance, several programs and websites that can do this, through more or less complex processes.
+If you search on Google for the phrase “How to Convert PowerPoint to Video”, you will find, for instance, several programs and websites that can do this, through more or fewer complex processes.
 Most of these conversion tools are paid while you could find few free options as well.

 Paid online presentation converters or software like Camtasia can perform the task, even adding new elements and effects to the final video.

-In this article we talk about few FREE options available to convert your PowerPoint into a video.
+In this article, we talk about few FREE options available to convert your PowerPoint into a video.

 The easiest way is always to use inbuilt video conversion feature in PowerPoint.